 Educator

-Val is a contributing blogger for Psychology Today, exploring the topics of loneliness, breaking out of isolation, and building community.
-Her book, 400 Friends and No One to Call: Breaking Through Isolation and Building Community, was released in 2020 with Central Recovery Press.
-A former rehabilitation counselor, Val teaches and speaks throughout New England and contributes to the Health Story Collaborative in Boston.
+A contributing blogger for Psychology Today, Val explores the topics of loneliness, breaking out of isolation, and building community.
+Her first book, The Art of Comforting (Penguin Random House, 2010) won the Nautilus Book Award.
+Her second book, 400 Friends and No One to Call, was released in 2020 with Central Recovery Press.
+A former rehabilitation counselor, Val speaks throughout New England and enjoys offering her highly interactive “Wordplay Galore!” classes at senior centers and community education centers.